wordswords/dotfiles/README.md

 ## Printing (on Ubuntu)

-I have setup my laserjet to print from the commandline via CUPS.
+I have set up my laserjet to print from the command line via CUPS.
 This is useful when printing out shopping lists etc, quickly.

 1. `lp <file>` to print the file.